shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-incorporates a lot of assumptions and characteristics about each person that we can't directly simulate: the buying impluse of the person, the degree of immediate need, the person's general thoughtfulness and scrutenty of making a decision (e.g. purchase), susceptibility to psychological "growth hacks", indecisiveness, and so on.
+incorporates a lot of assumptions and characteristics about each person that we can't directly simulate: the buying impluse of the person, the degree of immediate need, the person's general thoughtfulness and scrutiny of making a decision (e.g. purchase), susceptibility to psychological "growth hacks", indecisiveness, and so on.
 These characteristics affect how long it will take them to convert and, either, as a result, or in addition to, how much they will be influenced